AnneEnglish/Portfolio-2/README.md

 ### User Stories

+#### Initial Discussion

+The Luck of the Irish is a website designed for the user to gain or test their knowledge of Ireland in a fun way, by using a quiz.
+We update our quiz questions weekly, for returning or frequent visitors so they can keep improving their knowledge.

 #### First Time Visitor Goals

 - I want to be able to improve my general knowledge of Ireland in a fun way.